Lizaspire/LizHolisticCoaching/README.md

 Performance or accessibility improvements

-Engage a developer experienced with GitHub + Cloudflare Pages.
+Engage a developer experienced with GitHub and Cloudflare Pages.

 If unsure, do not experiment on the live branch.

-✨ Final note
+Final note

 This setup is intentionally: